Forgiveness is a state of mind or attitude that is not ruled by what we or others have done that has created problems for us. We have let go of it!

 Forgiveness is not a forgetting of the past.
 Forgetting implies that there is nothing to learn, but every experience is an opportunity to understand, learn, change and grow.
 Forgoing those may mean that future similar harmful circumstances are not avoided because the events leading up to them are not recognised for what they lead to.

-Take the time to understand what has happened, especially the sequences of events and what one has done or not done that may have allowed the harmful outcome.
+Taking the time to understand what has happened, especially the sequences of events and what we have done or not done that may have allowed the harmful outcome.
 That is not to say there is a need to feel guilty, but just a need to properly avoid the choices that allow others to have the opportunity to create harm.
 Usually that means avoiding those who create harm, rather than just trying to compensate for their bad behaviour.

 Forgiveness is a letting go of the destructive feelings and thoughts that prevent us from getting on with our lives without feeling crippled.
 It is meant to allow a feeling of freedom and optimism to pervade our lives so that we can face and break through those feelings and thoughts that have been defining our lives until now.